 We left Bandon on Tuesday and made our way north to Florence.
 Another absolutely wonderful spot on the Oregon coast.
 We’ve been out on the jetty over the dunes to pristine and practically empty beaches.
 We’ve been dune hiking in the sand dune park behind our RV park (I’m dying to try an ATV on these hills it looks like so much fun).

 We’ve spent a lot of time at the tidepools.
-The are absolutely fantastic!
+They are absolutely fantastic!
 It’s like going to the Monterey Bay Aquarium without any railing to hold you back!
-Gorgeous green sea anemones, bright purple urchins, a rainbow of starfishes, sea lions at arms length (maintaining the appropriate 50 yard distance).
+Gorgeous green sea anemones, bright purple urchins, a rainbow of starfishes, sea lions at arm’s length (maintaining the appropriate 50-yard distance).
 Every day is different and we have visited them almost daily.

 We have immensely enjoyed being around this rambunctious fellow and his mamas and it has been a nice change of pace from the regular just-the-two-of-us normality of the Misadventures life.